UOA-CS732-SE750-Students-2024/project-group-careless-crayfish/README.md

 2. `npm run test:e2e`

 If you raise a pr, Github Actions will trigger with the `./github/workflow/ci.yml` workflow which runs all automated tests

+# Deployment

+We deploy by using Github Actions to archive source code and ssh into ec2.
+See `.github/workflows/cd.yml`

+Q & A

+### 1. sh command not found running `npm run start:dep` for backend

+##### A: Please make sure you use Git Bash to run the command if you are on Windows

+### 2. For AWS CDK code getting error when running `npm run deploy-dev`

+##### A: See `testing AWS CDK infrastructure as code` section for details